-Before I proceed with my deliberations , allow me to place it on record our heartfelt appreciation and deep gratitude to the people of Turkey, His Excellency the President of the Republic of Turkey,Mr. Recep Tayyip Erdoğan and the First Lady, for their overwhelming support towards addressing the Rohingya crisis.
+Before I proceed with my deliberations, allow me to place it on record our heartfelt appreciation and deep gratitude to the people of Turkey, His Excellency the President of the Republic of Turkey,Mr. Recep Tayyip Erdoğan and the First Lady, for their overwhelming support towards addressing the Rohingya crisis.

-Now let me proceed with my formal speech.

-A picture is worth a thousand words – a documentary I would say is more or equally effective.
-The Documentary you just witnessed carries footage of the recent influx documented on the 9th to 11th September and footage from the influx in October 2016 documented in February this year.

-Ladies and Gentleman
+Ladies and Gentlemen,

-What is Racism, Xenophobia and hate speech?
+The documentary you have just witnessed carries the footage of persecution of Myanmar Army and Security Forces on the Muslim ethnic community of Rakhaine State of Myanmar.
+This is extreme violation of human rights/ crime against humanity.
+In my opinion, crime against humanity is only possible when Racism, Xenophobia and Hate Speech are practiced in extremely high doses.
 The case study I have chosen to discuss today has all these ingredients.
-In fact, the High Commissioner for Human Rights termed the plight of Rohingya as a text book example of Genocide.
-The UN Secretary General has called it a text book example of ethnic- cleansing.
-In my opinion, crimes against humanity such as genocide or ethnic cleansing is only possible when racism, xenophobia and hate speech are practiced in extremely high doses.
-Let me endeavour to elaborate on these ‘not very positive concepts’ using the Commission’s experience during its intervention in advocating for the protection of human rights of the Rohingya.
+In fact, the High Commissioner for Humanitarian Rights termed the plight of Rohingya as a ‘Text-Book Example of Genocide’.
+The UN Secretary General has also called it a Text Book example Ethnic cleansing.
+In 2017 August – September influx, more than 430,000 Myanmar Muslims/ Rohingya fled Myanmar for Bangladesh.
+Another more or less 100,000 are also in the pipeline.
+Prior to that another 400,000 Rohingya entered Bangladesh on different occasions because of persecutions.
+In all Bangladesh will have to take the load of 1 million Rohingya which is very difficult for a lower mid income and densely populated country like Bangladesh.
+Despite all these constraints the Prime Minister of Bangladesh Sheikh Hasina gave them shelter and committed to extend all basic necessity from human rights perspective for which she was acclaimed by the world community.

 Ladies and Gentlemen,

 Following the recent influx, I led a four-member team on an emergency fact-finding mission from 9 to 11 September 2017.
-In fact, this was the Commission’s second visit to camps within a span of seven months.
+In fact, this was the Commission’s second visit to camps during the recent influx.

-We found that the district administration of Cox’s Bazar was grappling with the current massive exodus.
-Even though the Government has allocated 2000 acres of land which is in fact forest reserves, the influx is faster than setting up camps.
-Thus, the Rohingya refugees have started occupying all available spaces including public spaces such as railway stations, public grounds and markets.
-Persons who were not able to find a space, simply occupied roadsides.
-The overall situation is alarming and further aggravation may lead to a humanitarian catastrophe.

 We interviewed several Rohingya refugees and heard horrendous stories – stories of torture, cruelty and degrading inhuman treatment.
 We gathered report of shocking narrations of brutality and observed the marks of bullet wounds and burn injuries.
 We gathered reports of physical and mental tortures, tribulations as well as rapes and beatings.
 Some spoke of their homes being set ablaze alleging that all these atrocities were carried out by the Myanmar military.

 Let me give you a summary of few incidents we have documented that will provide a better understanding of the ground realities;